 And because the fight against inequality concerns all stakeholders in society, including citizens, businesses and public officials, the President of the French Republic, Emmanuel Macron, has decided to renew the format of the G7.

-The Biarritz Summit will be a showcase for this new working method.
+The Biarritz Summit was a showcase for this new working method.

-From 25 August, the G7 will involve partner countries that share our values and our ambition to bring about change.
+From 25 August, the G7 involved partner countries that share our values and our ambition to bring about change.

-The goal is also to move beyond simple “final communiqués”.
+The goal was also to move beyond simple “final communiqués”.